 We took the Cairo metro several times during our stay (we should be so lucky as to have a subway so clean, orderly and modern in our own cities!), and for the first few rides, the experience was typical.
 Men, women, and children shared the cars we rode in, and though most people minded their own business, the men, to put it politely, checked us out far more extensively than seemed warranted.
 Then we noticed a sign for a women-only car and decided to hop aboard next time.

 The experience was extraordinary.
-While people in the rest of the cars traveled through2455745635_02a99d492f Cairo quietly wrapped up in their own private worlds and ignoring each other as much as possible (well, except for the stares), the women’s car was lively with conversation and laughter.
+While people in the rest of the cars traveled through Cairo quietly wrapped up in their own private worlds and ignoring each other as much as possible (well, except for the stares), the women’s car was lively with conversation and laughter.
 When women looked at the two of us, they often did so with a smile.
 It was so pleasant and wonderful to be there, part of an instant community of people who, though strangers, know something about each other through the common experience of being a woman.

 I understand there is some controversy among the people of Cairo about whether there should be such cars, but I won’t go into the various arguments here.
 What sticks with me about the experience is how well it illustrates the underlying point of all my fiction.
 There’s a richness in women’s lives that only comes out when they are among themselves.
 Though I wish we lived in a world of greater equality of the sexes, there is something precious about the space women carve out for themselves in male-dominated societies.